TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/HackedSite/Analyze.rst

-If you have any proof or a reasonable ground for suspecting that `TYPO3`:pn: or an extension could be the cause, and no security-bulletin lists this specific version, please :ref:`contact the `TYPO3 Security Team`:pn:
+If you have any proof or a reasonable ground for suspecting that `TYPO3`:pn: or an extension could be the cause, and no security-bulletin lists this specific version, please :ref:`contact the TYPO3 Security Team
 <security-team-contact>`.
 The policy dictates not to disclose the issue
 in public (mailing lists, forums, Twitter or any other third party website).